-This project is to enable Valley Water scientists to update custom software models of local creeks for the most current and accurate understanding of potential flood risks in high priority flood-prone areas and develop options for managing the flood risks.
-Existing models will be verified, updated and recalibrated as conditions change, resulting in more effective maintenance operations.
+This project is to enable Valley Water scientists to update custom software models of local creeks for the most current and accurate understanding of potential flood risks in high priority flood-prone areas and then develop options for managing those risks.
+Existing models will be verified, updated and recalibrated as conditions change.
+Updating our knowledge-base will lead to more effective creek management and maintenance.
 Valley Water will also convey this information to the community and partner cities.

 When creek conditions necessitate rehabilitation to preserve flood protection, this project also funds preliminary engineering studies to isolate problem areas and explore potential solutions.
-Current, engineering studies to be completed are:
+Current engineering studies to be completed are: